 The EITI has been implemented against an evolving and challenging backdrop.
 The increased extractives' contribution to economic growth was welcome during the boom years of 2012-2013.
 In recent years the sector's fiscal and economic contribution has declined.
 This has brought increased public scrutiny, particularly on the issue of distributions of extractives royalties.
-Illicit exploitation of minerals and criminal mining has developed to unprecedented proportions, as popular anti extractives sentiments have multiplied.
-Several extractives projects are currently on hold following fierce opposition from local communities.
+Illicit mining has continued to develop to unprecedented proportions, as popular anti extractives sentiments have multiplied.
+Several extractives projects are currently on hold following determined opposition from local communities.

-The EITI has arranged unparalleled constructive engagement around the extractive industries themes.
-Stakeholders across all constituencies interested in the EITI process acknowledge that the EITI has provided a structured platform to discuss themes such as revenue transparency, revenue allocation, macroeconomic contribution and a myriad of challenges in environmental payments, social contributions and illicit\exploitation of minerals.
+The EITI has catalysed unparalleled constructive engagement around the extractive industries.
+Stakeholders across all constituencies acknowledge that the EITI has provided a structured platform to discuss revenue transparency, revenue allocation, macroeconomic contribution and a myriad of challenges in environmental payments, social contributions and illegal mining.
 Government, industry and civil society have addressed a number of key issues through the EITI by producing new data, compiling currently-scattered data in one place, investigating poorly-understood issues, like the complex royalty distribution system, through continuous capacity-building collaboration with key government agencies.
 Crucially, the EITI has shed light on a number of areas of extractive industry regulation, thereby driving improvements in monitoring practices at both national and subnational level.
-Several studies have improved understanding of key themes\of local concern such as subnational payments, minerals and oil transportation and environmental fee collection.
+Several studies have improved understanding of key issues of local concern such as minerals transportation and environmental fee collection.
 Colombia's EITI helped to identify institutional gaps, made recommendations for improvements and maintained an open collaboration with relevant government agencies to follow up on reforms.

-The EITI has also pioneered innovative channels for data collection and publication to improve extractives data and information accessibility from the extractive industry, launching an online platform for data collection, disclosure and compilation of information required under the EITI Standard.
+The EITI has also pioneered innovative channels for data collection and publication to improve extractives data accessibility, launching an online platform for data collection, disclosure and compilation of information required under the EITI Standard.
 Colombia's EITI portal has created a one-stop-shop platform for accessing extractive sector data, both on company payments and government revenues and on licensing, mining and hydrocarbon contracts, geo-referenced production, and transfers to regions and municipalities.